“Leo Sayer dead 2024” : Singer killed by internet death hoax

 Leo Sayer is the latest celeb to fall victim to a death hoax

 News of singer Leo Sayer’s death spread quickly earlier this week causing concern among fans across the world.
-However the April 2024 report has now been confirmed as a complete hoax and just the latest in a string of fake celebrity death reports.
+However the November 2024 report has now been confirmed as a complete hoax and just the latest in a string of fake celebrity death reports.
 Thankfully, the singer best known for hit songs like When I Need You or More Than I Can Say is alive and well.

-UPDATE 19/04/2024 : This story seems to be false. (read more)
+UPDATE 24/11/2024 : This story seems to be false. (read more)

 Leo Sayer death hoax spreads on Facebook

-Rumors of the singer’s alleged demise gained traction on Wednesday after a ‘R.I.P.
+Rumors of the singer’s alleged demise gained traction on Friday after a ‘R.I.P.
 Leo Sayer’ Facebook page attracted nearly one million of ‘likes’.
 Those who read the ‘About’ page were given a believable account of the British singer’s passing:

 At about 11 a.m.
-ET on Wednesday (April 17, 2024), our beloved singer Leo Sayer passed away.
+ET on Friday (November 22, 2024), our beloved singer Leo Sayer passed away.
 Leo Sayer was born on May 21, 1948 in Shoreham-by-Sea.
 He will be missed but not forgotten.
 Please show your sympathy and condolences by commenting on and liking this page.

-Hundreds of fans immediately started writing their messages of condolence on the Facebook page, expressing their sadness that the talented 75-year-old singer and songwriter was dead.
+Hundreds of fans immediately started writing their messages of condolence on the Facebook page, expressing their sadness that the talented 76-year-old singer and songwriter was dead.
 And as usual, Twittersphere was frenzied over the death hoax.

 Where as some trusting fans believed the post, others were immediately skeptical of the report, perhaps learning their lesson from the huge amount of fake death reports emerging about celebrities over recent months.
 Some pointed out that the news had not been carried on any major British network, indicating that it was a fake report, as the death of a singer of Leo Sayer's stature would be major news across networks.